amolenk/docs/docs/architecture/dapr-for-net-developers/actors.md

 }
 ```

 The constructor in the snippet above takes a `host` argument of type `ActorHost`.
 The `ActorHost` class represents the host for an actor type within the actor runtime.
-You need to pass this argument to the constructor of the `Actor` base class.
+You'll need to pass this argument to the constructor of the `Actor` base class.
 Actors also support dependency injection.
-Any additional arguments that you add to the actor constructor are resolved using the ASP.NET Core dependency injection container.
+Any extra arguments that you add to the actor constructor are resolved using the ASP.NET Core dependency injection container.

 Let's now implement the `IncrementScoreAsync` method of the interface: